undergrad-partner-school

 Student Services

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-The school has electronically operated dormitory entrances.
-There is a security patrol available 24/7.
-The after-hours transportation/escort service is available.
+There are emergency phone and alarm devices available around the clock.
+The dormitory entrances are electronically operated.
+There is a round-the-clock security patrol.
+The late-night transport/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of Landmark College.

-All in all, campus life at Landmark College is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Landmark College is rich and vibrant and provides everything most students need.

 Career Services